-We often say, that the IT of the past and present is not fit for purpose for a growing and agile manufacturer that is facing the demands of; more and more personalised manufacturing, delivery processes and products.
-Quite simply, tech has to change the way it deploys so that it gives the client opportunities, quick wins, and has a staged role-out across an organisation.
+We often say that the IT of the past and present is not fit for purpose for a growing and agile manufacturer that is facing the demands of; more and more personalised manufacturing, delivery processes and products.
+Quite simply, tech has to change the way it deploys so that it gives the client opportunities, quick wins, and has a staged roll-out across an organisation.

 “If you have the ability to capture data about what is going on in this moment, then you have the opportunity to optimise it and change it.
 Whereas, if you rely solely on an ERP or a CRM system, you’re talking about historical data, so you don’t have the power to change it.”

-Mark suggests that alternative strategies like connecting MES solutions with Internet of Things (IoT) allows manufacturers to get systems running and delivering value in a matter of weeks.
+Mark suggests that alternative strategies like connecting MES solutions with the Internet of Things (IoT) allow manufacturers to get systems running and deliver value in a matter of weeks.

 TotalControlPro™ delivery to Siemens showed how in just 4 weeks an optimised process could be established and used to deliver a specific project that, in total, was 18 months long.
 If we had taken 12 months to deliver, it would have been too late to make a difference.
 In addition, this was deployed 100% online.